[thrive_headline_focus title=”Have You Planned for Long Term Care?” orientation=”left”]

 So, Long Term Care insurance helps pay for long term care expenses , LTC insurance helps preserve your assets and your legacy, and LTC insurance is potentially tax deductible.
 So why are so many people resistant to traditional Long Term Care insurance?

-Second, the possibility that the insurance policy may not be used, for instance if death happens suddenly, is enough to stop many people from acquiring Long Term Care insurance.
-The thought of paying premiums for years, and not collecting a benefit would make the insurance a waste.
+Second, the possibility that the insurance policy may not be used, for example, if death happens suddenly, is enough to stop many people from acquiring Long Term Care insurance.
+The thought of paying premiums for years and not collecting a benefit would make the insurance a waste.
 For people who feel like that, there are alternatives.

-Although, the details of these products is beyond the scope of this post, suffice it to say, that these alternatives can provide a lot of flexibility in a financial plan.
+Although these products’ details are beyond the scope of this post, suffice it to say that these alternatives can provide a lot of flexibility in a financial plan.

-These three approaches (pay out of assets, traditional long term care insurance, and “not waste the premium” alternatives) all offer different benefits and should be matched to the correct circumstance and individual preference.
-If you need to figure out which option works best for you, get help from your financial planner.
+These three approaches (pay out of assets, traditional long term care insurance, and “not waste the premium” alternatives) all offer different benefits.
+They should be matched to the correct circumstance and individual preference.
+If you need to figure out which option works best for you, schedule time with your financial planner.